This blog may contain affiliate links. Read our disclosure policy for more info.

 3. Misol-Ha Waterfalls

 Misol-Ha Waterfall is located in Palenque National Park.
 This waterfall is one of the most stunning sights you will ever see.
-The height reaches up to 35 meters, and then falls into a circular pool surrounded by tropical vegetation.
+The height reaches up to 35 meters (115 ft) and then falls into a circular pool surrounded by tropical vegetation.
 The sounds of water drops falling onto rocks below is absolutely incredible.

 Once you reach the falls, you can take a short hike to the viewing platform behind the falls, where you’ll get an up-close look at the falls.
 Beware, you’re going to get wet!
 You can also swim in the pools at the base of the waterfall, but be sure to wear appropriate footwear as the rocks can be slippery.
 You can also rent life jackets from the park for an extra fee.

-For an extra exciting activity, why not rapel down Mishol-Ha waterfall!
-This rapelling tour includes transport from Palenque, all safety equipment and instructions, as well as lunch.
-Youll get to hike to the top of Mishol-Ha Waterfall (a view most don’t get to see) before rapelling down it – how exciting!
+For an extra exciting activity, why not rappel down the Mishol-Ha waterfall?
+This rappelling tour includes transport from Palenque, all safety equipment and instructions, as well as lunch.
+You’ll get to hike to the top of Mishol-Ha Waterfall (a view most don’t get to see) before rappelling down it – how exciting!
 This tour wasn’t offered when we last visited, but it is definitely on my list for next time.

 The best time to visit the Misol-Ha Waterfalls is during the rainy season (June to October), when the water flow is at its strongest.
 However, even during the dry season, the waterfalls are still beautiful and worth a visit!